'The Seven Deadly Sins' 209: Archangels Vs. Rueduciel And Elizabeth’s Work Undone? Nanatsu no Taizai Spoilers

 — NewsXAnime (@NewsXAnime) February 15, 2017

 Just as Rueduciel is about to attack the fallen and unconscious demons, he is stopped by two members of the Ten Commandments, identified Sir Gloxinia and Sir Dolor.
-Rueduciel strongly protests but his reasons are addresses by them by arguing that Elizabeth’s actions and efforts to save them would go to waste.
-Interestingly, Sir Gloxinia, also known as “King”, agrees with Rueduciel about destroying an enemy without considering what’s fair, unfair or is an act of cheating.
+Rueduciel strongly protests but his reasons are addressed by them by arguing that Elizabeth’s actions and efforts to save them would go to waste.
+Interestingly, Sir Gloxinia, also known as “King,” agrees with Rueduciel about destroying an enemy without considering what’s fair, unfair, or is an act of cheating.

 Expressing his gratitude, Melodias thanks not only Sir Gloxinia and Sir Dolor but also the two Archangels who stepped in and prevented their colleague from attacking the demons.
 Peculiarly, the Archangels, Sariel and Tarmiel, note that they didn’t intervene to receive thanks, but acted because they consider themselves Elizabeth’s allies.